skiadas/DataWranglingCourse/notes/web_apis.md

     One of the consequences of course is that in situations where we need to maintain the history of what has occured, both browser and server need to agree on a way to do that (e.g. keeping someone "logged in").

 client/server
-  ~ The HTTP protocol is characterized by the uneven description of the two parties involved.
+  ~ The HTTP protocol is characterized by the non-symmetric description of the two parties involved.
 One party is the *client* and the other is the *server*.
 The client sends **requests** to the server, and the server sends back **responses**.

 session
-  ~ The typical interaction between client and server, called a *session* would go something like this:
+  ~ The typical interaction between client and server, called a *session*, would go something like this:

     1. Client establishes a network connection with server.
 This is typically done via TCP/IP and requires some amount of initial setup.
     2. Client sends a request packet and waits for the answer.
     3. Server receives the packet, then prepares and sends a response.
     4. In HTTP 1.1 and later, the client may send further requests and receive responses.
     5. When the client has no more requests, they close the connection.
+    6. The connection may also "time out" after a given amount of time.

     Clients and servers specify themselves via their IP addresses (and port numbers).
 This is taken care of at the TCP/IP layer.

 request
   ~ The client sends an "HTTP request" to the server over the network.
 That request includes the **request method**, followed by the **resource path** as well as the protocol version, typically HTTP/1.1.

-    It will be followed a series of **headers**, that can identify various aspects of the request, like the content type, the host name, the content length, the accepted languages for the reply and so on.
+    It will be followed by a series of **headers**, that can identify various aspects of the request, like the content type, the host name, the content length, the accepted languages for the reply and so on.

-    Some request methods allow content, which can be found following the headers.
+    Some request methods allow extra content, which can be found below the headers.
 Here is an example from the MDN page:

     ```
     POST /contact_form.php HTTP/1.1